 Those users with the most complex products, which require a degree of configuration and bespoke pricing are gaining benefits from the deployment of Configure-Price-Quote (CPQ) functionality.
-CPQ enables organizations to simplify and automate complex quotation processes, empowering sales teams to build quotations quickly and accurately using a guided quotation process.
+CPQ enables organisations to simplify and automate complex quotation processes, empowering sales teams to build quotations quickly and accurately using a guided quotation process.
 This makes them more efficient by allowing them to produce quotes more simply, then process and track the status of orders, invoices and payments, all from within CRM.

 Finally, those manufacturers that have both CRM and ERP gain greater clarity of the entire process from marketing to sales, as well as customer service to production.
 The two are often mentioned collectively but are separate platforms each with their own purpose and benefits.
-ERP aids the management of production whereas CRM helps companies manage relationships.
+ERP aids the management of production whereas CRM helps firms manage relationships.
 Manufacturer who implement both optimise their activities in both areas.
 CRM and ERP can be closely integrated or kept fairly separate, depending on the needs of the company.

 For many manufacturers a major consideration is how the CRM platform will integrate with their existing ERP.
 While some ERP systems offer basic CRM functionality, it's only when manufacturers start exploring the benefits that a best-of-breed CRM platform provides that they begin to think of them as separate entities.
-The value of sharing ERP data across the business cannot be underestimated; easy access to manufacturing schedules and delivery dates allow account managers to keep the customer informed of order progress.

-A key issue to consider is what level of integration is right for your organization.
+A key issue to consider is what level of integration is right for your organisation.
 Typically, there are three different approaches with the potential to build additional integration into the roadmap.